rgitzel/azul-generator/README.md

 ### Create the infrastructure

-The `infrastructure` folder contains a generated CloudFormation template and associated files for deploying the stack.
+The `infrastructure/simple` folder contains a generated CloudFormation template and associated files for deploying the stack.
 Run the `deploy-all.sh` script to create the needed resources.

 ### Deploy the Lambda using the AWS API